Cnb

 Executive Positioning: The CEO’s 1st 100 days

-I am often asked to develop executive positioning programs — building personal thought leadership strategies for senior leaders within small and blue-chip businesses, government departments, not-for-profit organizations and exchange listed companies.
-In each case it normally involves considerable up front planning, and a detailed calendar of activities to reach a desired personal brand outcome.
+I am often asked to develop executive positioning programs — building personal thought leadership strategies for senior leaders within small and blue-chip businesses, government departments, not-for-profit organizations and exchange-listed companies.
+In each case, it normally involves considerable upfront planning, and a detailed calendar of activities to reach a desired personal brand outcome.

 Earlier this year I was asked to recommend an executive positioning approach for a CEO who was new to an organization, and in developing the approach I was reminded that while we normally are asked to focus on external audiences for executive positioning, the significance of internal stakeholders cannot be underestimated — in particular for a new CEO who faces uncertainty among employees.
 Here are a few thoughts when considering internal stakeholders.